ad5497/.dotfiles/README.md

 $ cd dotfiles
 ```

-then use GNU stow to create symlinks
+The subdirectories allow you to specify which applications to set up dotfiles for.
+We can then use GNU stow to create symlinks for the application corresponding to the subdirectory name

 ```
-stow <directory-name>
+stow <subdirectory-name>
 ```